angular/angular/aio/content/guide/testing.md

 ## More info on testing

-After you've set up your app for testing, you may find the following testing  guides useful.
+After you've set up your application for testing, you may find the following testing  guides useful.

-* [Code coverage](guide/testing-code-coverage)&mdash;find out how much of your app your tests are covering and how to specify required amounts.
+* [Code coverage](guide/testing-code-coverage)&mdash;find out how much of your application your tests are covering and how to specify required amounts.
-* [Testing services](guide/testing-services)&mdash;learn how to test the services your app uses.
+* [Testing services](guide/testing-services)&mdash;learn how to test the services your application uses.
 * [Basics of testing components](guide/testing-components-basics)&mdash;discover the basics of testing Angular components.
 * [Component testing scenarios](guide/testing-components-scenarios)&mdash;read about the various kinds of component testing scenarios and use cases.
 * [Testing attribute directives](guide/testing-attribute-directives)&mdash;learn about how to test your attribute directives.